Skip to main content

 • Writing YAML field constraints for messages in those sequences

-GitLab CI
+GitLab CI File

 Using Verifier in CI is possible in any containerized environment, but we provide an example configuration specifically for GitLab CI, which is very common in self-hosted environments.
-The example config will be generated for you when you open the Verifier in CI panel from the Verify mode in a Tangram Pro project.
+The example config will be generated for you when you open the Setup Tests in CI panel from the Verify mode in a Tangram Pro project.

 This partial CI example includes: